pwin32/redis/examples/cli-tool/README.md

-This tool is similar to redis-cli (but very basic) but allows to specify arguments that are expanded as fectors by calling ollama to get the embedding.
+This tool is similar to redis-cli (but very basic) but allows to specify arguments that are expanded as vectors by calling ollama to get the embedding.

 Whatever is passed as !"foo bar" gets expanded into